Skip to main content

 What is the sensitivity and specificity of the Syn-One Test?

-The Syn-One Test detects phosphorylated alpha-synuclein in patients with a clinically confirmed synucleinopathy with nearly 96% sensitivity and 97% specificity (i.e., Parkinson’s disease, multiple system atrophy, dementia with Lewy bodies, pure autonomic failure, and REM sleep behavior disorder).
-This data is based on results from a prospective, multisite, blinded study of 428 patients, supported by funding from the NIH, and presented at the 2023 American Academy of Neurology (AAN) meeting in Boston.
-A scientific paper on the study has been accepted for publication by a leading peer review journal and is currently under embargo.
+The Syn-One Test detects phosphorylated alpha-synuclein in patients with a clinically confirmed synucleinopathy with nearly 96% sensitivity and 97% specificity (i.e., Parkinson’s disease, multiple system atrophy, dementia with Lewy bodies, pure autonomic failure).
+This data is based on results from a prospective, multisite, blinded study of 428 patients, supported by funding from the NIH, and presented at the 2023 American Academy of Neurology (AAN) meeting in Boston and published in the Journal of American Medical Association.

 Can the Syn-One Test differentiate among the synucleinopathies, including identifying PD vs. MSA?